 Tomorrow I have to haul my bag up to pitch 9, then lead pitch 10 and set up camp again.
-Hoping I can climb capsule style from their to 18 (I’ve got 4 ropes).
-I had wanted to finish up the east pillar (all other parties rapped the route), but there’s snow on the summit, and it’s probably prudent to rap back down (although a 600 metre overhanging rap is far from an easy option).
+Hoping I can climb capsule-style from there to 18 (I’ve got 4 ropes).
+I had wanted to finish up the east pillar (all other parties rapped the route), but there’s snow on the summit, and it’s probably prudent to rap back down (although a 600-metre overhanging rap is far from an easy option).

 Time for tea (unidentified Norwegian pasta).